StatisticsNZ/migrbc/README.md

 ### Introduction

-Package `migrbc` provides mechanisms for classifying border crossings using a rules-based methodology.
+This package provides mechanisms for classifying border crossings using a rules-based methodology.
 The goal of performing this type of classification is to identify any potential long-term migrants.
 A long-term migration is defined as a border crossing involving a change in residence status.
 A border crossing counts as a long-term migration to/from a country if it entails a change from non-residence to residence or residence to non-residence.
 The rules-based classification that used to determine a long-term migration is defined by a threshold duration and a test duration, alternatively named window size.
 Under a "12/16" rule, for instance, the threshold duration is 12 months and the test duration (window size) is 16 months.
 With a "9/12" rule, the threshold duration is 9 months and the test duration (window size)  is 12 months.
+For more information about the methodology applied, please visit Stats NZ (2020) <https://www.stats.govt.nz/methods/defining-migrants-using-travel-histories-and-the-1216-month-rule>.

 The main functions are: